note35/sinon/docs/Spies.rst

     Creates a spy for object.method and wraps the original method.
 The spy acts exactly like the original method in all cases.
 The original method can be restored by calling :ref:`restore-label`.
 The returned spy is the function object which replaced the original method.

+    Because in python2, if im_self is empty, the unbound function will not have fixed id, thus **class is only supported by python3**.

 .. _spy-api-label:

 Spy API